-If shot concurrently, the names of the competitors and the competition they intend to shoot in (Wimbledon or Edge 1100x) must be entered on the register card and signed by the CRO prior to shooting.
+The names of the competitors and the competition they intend to shoot in (Wimbledon or Edge 1100x) must be entered on the register card and signed by the CRO prior to shooting.
 Teams will complete their own registers, noting that any Wimbledon / Edge sighting shots will count as scoring shots for the MR Pairs.